-Satay, or sate in Indonesian, are basically grilled slices of chicken, goat, beef, or pork skewered on sticks.
-It’s a traditional food tourists can find in virtually every city in Indonesia.
-Every culture has their own take and variation on this classic dish.
-Sate lilit is Bali’s own peculiar creation, which is marinated with coconut milk and other spices.
-Tourists will also enjoy sate lilit in sticks, but the sliced meat is wrapped rather than skewered, thus the name lilit (wrap).
-Additional sauce is optional, as the sate itself already has a delicious combination of spicy, savory, and sweet tastes.
+Satay, or sate in Indonesian, are grilled slices of chicken, goat, beef or pork, skewered on sticks.
+You can find them in virtually every city in Indonesia; every culture has a unique take and variation.
+Sate lilit is Bali’s creation, which is marinated in coconut milk and other spices.
+The sliced meat is wrapped rather than skewered, hence the name lilit (wrap).
+Additional sauce is optional, as the sate itself already has a combination of spicy, savoury and sweet tastes.

-Legend has it that betutu was once the kings’ favorite meal.
+Legend has it that betutu was once the king’s favourite meal.
 It’s not surprising, then, that the food is prepared in such a sophisticated way.
-A whole chicken or duck is often chosen as the meal’s main ingredient, which will then be stuffed with an intricate mixture of spices that includes shallots, garlic, ginger, chili, peanuts, and more.
-The meal takes at least eight hours to prepare, most of which are spent baking or steaming the poultry with the special mixture.
-The taste doesn’t betray the effort, though, because that long process yields a rich flavor in every bite.
+A whole chicken or duck is often chosen as the main ingredient, which is then stuffed with an intricate mixture of spices, including shallots, garlic, ginger, chilli, peanuts and more.
+The meal takes at least eight hours to prepare.
+The taste is worth it, though, because that long process yields a rich flavour in every bite.

 Lawar is made by mixing chopped meat with various green vegetables and grated coconut.
-As for the meat, the choices are either beef, chicken, duck, pork, turtle, or a combination of those.
+As for the meat, the choices are beef, chicken, duck, pork, turtle or a combination of those.
 Balinese know two types of lawar: red and white.
-The red lawar gets its color from animal blood added to the mixture, which adds a certain savory flavor and umami to the whole dish.
+The red gets its colour from animal blood added to the mixture, which adds a certain savoury flavour.
 White lawar, on the other hand, doesn’t contain blood and often substitutes meat with jackfruit.

-Bubur Mengguh is a certain kind of porridge that originated in Buleleng, Bali.
-This savory dish is an important meal for Balinese people as it’s one of the compulsory treats to be served at traditional festivals or ceremonies.
-The porridge is topped with a liquid mixture made from spices, shredded chicken, roasted peanuts, and celery.
+Bubur mengguh is a kind of porridge that originated in Buleleng.
+This savoury dish is an important meal for Balinese people as it’s one of the compulsory treats served at traditional festivals or ceremonies.
+The porridge is topped with a liquid mixture made from spices, shredded chicken, roasted peanuts and celery.
 Often, bubur mengguh is served with urab, a vegetable salad with coconut dressing.
-Warm, freshly cooked bubur mengguh is perfect for breakfast or as a meal on a rainy day.
+Warm, freshly cooked bubur mengguh is perfect for breakfast.

-Although it comes in small portions, nasi jinggo is a big part of the local’s daily life.
-They say you can fit a portion of nasi jinggo in the palm of your hand, and it seems just about right.
-Consisting of rice, vegetables, and a side dish and condiment wrapped together inside a banana leaf, nasi jinggo is an affordable food alternative for locals and tourists alike.
-Usually, the side dish options are shredded chicken, egg, or noodles.
-Tourists can find nasi jinggo sold on motorcycles parked on the side of Bali’s main streets.
+Although it comes in small portions, nasi jinggo is a big part of local daily life.
+Consisting of rice, vegetables and a side dish and condiment wrapped together inside a banana leaf, nasi jinggo is an affordable food.
+Usually, the side dish options are shredded chicken, egg or noodles.
+You can buy nasi jinggo from motorcycles parked on the side of main streets.

-Nasi tepeng is the local cuisine of Gianyar, Bali.
-Although popular with the name nasi (rice) tepeng, its texture is somewhere between rice and porridge.
-The soft, mushy grain is enjoyed with a special mixture of spices and herbs, which gives a strong flavor, along with fried chicken, egg, jackfruit, beans, and eggplant.
-In Gianyar, nasi tepeng is a common breakfast for locals, and its enticing aroma in the morning is a treat in itself.
+Nasi tepeng is the local cuisine of Gianyar.
+Its texture is somewhere between rice and porridge.
+The soft, mushy grain is enjoyed with a special mixture of spices and herbs, which gives a strong flavour, along with fried chicken, egg, jackfruit, beans and eggplant.
+In Gianyar, nasi tepeng is a common breakfast; smelling that enticing aroma in the morning is a treat in itself.

-Many tourists will find their Balinese diet dominated with meat, especially pork and chicken.
-But the people of Bali also know exactly how to work their vegetables.
-Urab (also urap) is a traditional vegetable salad with coconut dressing.
-It consists of a wide array of steamed or raw vegetables, including green beans, cabbage, bean sprouts, spinach, and cassava leaves.
-You can enjoy urab on its own or as a side dish.
-It’s a vegetarian-friendly meal rich in both flavor and nutrients.
+Urab (also known as urap) is a traditional vegetable salad with coconut dressing.
+It has a wide array of steamed or raw vegetables, including green beans, cabbage, bean sprouts, spinach and cassava leaves.
+You can enjoy urab on its own or as a side dish, rich in both flavour and nutrients.

-Tourists and cuisine-enthusiasts can find the delicious tum wrapped neatly with banana leaves.
-The food consists of minced chicken or beef, put together with mashed spices and herbs like garlic, shallots, chilis, bay leaves, gingers, lemongrass, and more.
-Everything is put together compactly, making it convenient to eat as a main course or snack on the go.
+Tum consists of minced chicken or beef, put together with mashed spices and herbs such as garlic, shallots, chillis, bay leaves, gingers, lemongrass and more.
+Everything is arranged compactly in a banana leaf, making it convenient to eat as a main course or snack on the go.

-This tasty Balinese hot sauce (sambal) has made its way to restaurants and households from all over Indonesia.
-Each culture has their own creation of a chili-based condiment but sambal matah is loved for its fresh sensation.
-Shallots, garlic, and chilis, which are common ingredients for Indonesian hot sauces, are chopped or blended, giving it a delightful texture.
-The secret for the fresh sensation is the touch of lime leaves and lemongrass.
-Sambal matah can enhance the flavor of a simple fried chicken, pork, or egg dish.
+This tasty Balinese hot sauce has made its way to restaurants and households all over Indonesia.
+Each culture has a unique take on the chilli-based condiment, but sambal matah is loved for its fresh sensation.
+Shallots, garlic and chillis are chopped or blended, giving it a delightful texture.
+The secret is the touch of lime leaves and lemongrass.
+Sambal matah can enhance the flavour of a simple fried chicken, pork or egg dish.